game-ai-platform-team/tira-ai-local/README.md

 ### AI Configuration

-To make your AI project usable with this program, it should have the following directory structure
+To make your AI project usable with this program, it should have the following directory structure:

 ```
 /root